 7. Create page descriptions in WordPress

-You can use the following steps to make sure your WordPress site has page descriptions to improve SEO ranking.
+You can follow these steps to ensure your WordPress site includes page descriptions to enhance SEO performance.

-There are many plugins that can be used for this, we will cover installing the Yoast SEO plugin.
-If you decide to use a different plugin, be sure you choose one that is actively being maintained.
+Various plugins are available for this purpose; we will discuss how to install the Yoast SEO plugin.
+If you opt for a different plugin, make sure you select one that is regularly updated.

 8. Check if Google is blocking my website

-If it states there is no unsafe content, Google is not blocking your website and no further action is required.
+If it indicates that there is no harmful content, Google is allowing access to your website, and no additional steps need to be taken.

 Thanks for visiting.
 For queries and suggestions, emails are welcome at learnweb@hostingcolumn.com.